ShadowDrake21/ng-signals-pexels-app/README.md

 First of all, you can sign-in, sign-up or continue as a guest without saving functionality.
 The project allows users to watch photos and videos, to search them, to add/remove favourites and so on.

+## Warning!

+All secrets have been removed from the app, so in order to use the application you have to provide your own credentials/secrets to environment folder

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.